-- 100 g new potatoes I like the Charlotte variety
+- 300 g new potatoes (I like the Charlotte variety)

 - Salt and pepper to taste

-After 10 minutes, gently lower the salmon fillet into the water and continue to simmer for another 10 minutes, by which time the salmon and potatoes should be just done.
+- After 5 minutes, bring a second pan of water up to the boil, then gently lower the salmon fillets into the water and simmer for 10 minutes.
 Tip into a sieve to drain and then rest the sieve over the saucepan to steam dry and cool slightly.

-Now you can begin to construct the salad.
-Slice the lettuce leaves and scatter them on a plate.
-Scatter over the cucumber, cherry tomatoes and avocado – I like to halve the avocado, remove the stone and then squeeze the flesh out onto the plate in blobs.
+- Now you can begin to construct the salad.
+Divide the lettuce leaves between 4 plates.
+Scatter over the cucumber, cherry tomatoes and avocado.

-Halve the potatoes and tip them back into the pan.
-Drizzle over a couple of blobs of dressing and swirl the pan so they get coated.
+- Halve the potatoes and tip them back into the pan.
+Drizzle over a couple of tablespoons of dressing and swirl the pan so they get coated.
 Arrange the potatoes on the salad.

-Finally drizzle the rest of the dressing over the salad and then eat as soon as possible!
+- Finally, drizzle the rest of the dressing over the salad and serve!